IM-TechieScientist/IM-TechieScientist/README.md

 ### Hey there!

 Most of my nights are spent either debugging a rover that's crawling at 0.2 m/s because the timer ARR was wrong, or debugging a Kafka consumer that's crawling for entirely more boring reasons.
 I like working across the whole stack from an ISR to a distributed consensus protocol.
 I've made peace with the fact that on one side of my work a bug is a stack trace and on the other it's occasionally on fire.
-(Me vs over volted capacitors is a never-ending saga.)
+(Me vs over volted capacitors is a never ending saga.)

 <p align="center">
   <img src="https://github.com/user-attachments/assets/994618b2-3ff9-462e-943c-9fc4d104af6c" width="30%" />